How to Take Perfect Notes with Your Voice Using AI and Notion

 • Lets you quickly record a voice note and upload it to Google Drive, Dropbox, or OneDrive

-• Uses OpenAI’s Whisper model to convert the audio into a near-perfect transcription.
+• Uses a speech-to-text model to convert the audio into a near-perfect transcription.

-• Summarizes the transcript and pulls out key points using ChatGPT
+• Summarizes the transcript and pulls out key points using an AI model (ChatGPT, Claude, Gemini, etc)

 • Sends the transcript, summary, and points directly to your Notion workspace